 While three roof terraces form sheltered courtyards, providing internal atrium views, the north-facing balcony at the top of the duplex is positioned opposite Tower Bridge.
-The east view unveils an expansive, Canary Wharf panorama, yet, the angle encapsulating Tower bridge to the west, and its perfect, eye-level height, extends a remarkable, up-close vista.
+The east view unveils an expansive Canary Wharf panorama, yet the angle encapsulating Tower bridge to the west and its eye-level height enables a remarkable up-close vista.
 This thriving river setting amid a towering bridge and its dynamic city backdrop instils a captivating sense of place – defining Butlers Wharf's waterfront quintessence.

 sword ferns & silver trunks

-The lower courtyard, by the apartment's entrance, is mostly shaded, and while forming an internal atrium viewed from the lounge and guest bedroom, its setting is North American with Sword ferns and tall Silver birches.
-A trio of Betula jacquemontii trees is juxtaposed alongside evergreen Polystichum munitum, where the Ferns' round, tilted terracotta pots infuse further contrast in front of the trees' large-scale, galvanised steel planter.
+The lower courtyard by the apartment's entrance is mostly shaded, and while forming an internal atrium viewed from the lounge and guest bedroom, its setting is North American with Sword ferns and tall Silver birches.
+A trio of Betula jacquemontii trees is juxtaposed alongside evergreen Polystichum munitum, where the Ferns' round, tilted terracotta planters infuse further contrast in front of the trees' large-scale galvanised steel planter.
 This clear distinction in colour, form, material, scale and texture is reminiscent of Shad Thames and Butlers Wharf's historic dockside conservation ethic.

 fountains of grass